ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveRightControllerIsConnected

-Retrieves the active RightController Detail Is Connected status that the TrackedAlias is using.
+Retrieves the active Right Controller Detail Is Connected status that the TrackedAlias is using.

 ##### Declaration